Are You Doing Too Much Harm To Your Skin?

 With countless skincare products on the market, you may be inclined to want to incorporate all of the popular ingredients into your regimen all at once.
 While having a great skincare routine with a lineup of amazing products is key to achieving your best skin, it is important to know what and how much of the ingredients that your products contain to ensure that you aren't overdoing it.

-These ingredients can be highly beneficial in proper doses, so resisting the urge to over-use your skincare products can actually be much healthier for your skin.
-If your skin isn't feeling it's best, it may be due to incorporating too much for your skin to handle - so surprisingly, less can be more!
+These ingredients can be highly beneficial in proper doses, so resisting the urge to over use your skincare products can actually be much healthier for your skin.
+If your skin isn't feeling its best, it may be due to incorporating too much for your skin to handle - so surprisingly, less can be more!

-This could be a sign you are doing too much exfoliating at this time.
-Give your skin a rest by taking out harsh exfoliants from your skincare routine to give your skin a chance to rebalance.
-Grab our Blemish Pen for targeted breakouts and our Acne Control Serum or Vitamin C Serum for short-term flare ups.
-For long-term, amp up your hydration and moisturization by alternating our Renew Exfoliating Serum and Hydrating Serum.
+To treat your Acne breakouts without being too harsh, grab our Blemish Pen for targeted breakouts and our Acne Control Serum for larger flare ups.
+For long-term, amp up your hydration and cellular renewal by alternating with our Renew Exfoliating Serum and Hydrating Serum.

-Consider reducing the use of Retinol and instead using the gentle derivative Retinyl Palmitate, which we formulate into our products as it is much less aggressive on the skin.
-Retinyl Palmitate (also known as Vitamin A Palmitate) can increase collagen, reduce wrinkles and improve skin tone without being as harsh on the skin.
-Many studies have shown that derivatives of Retinol can share similar positive effects without the harshness of strong or prescription Retinods.
+If when using Retinol you experience considerable dryness or irritation, consider reducing or using instead the gentler derivative Retinyl Palmitate, which we formulate into our products as it is much less aggressive on the skin.
+Retinyl Palmitate (also known as Vitamin A Palmitate) can increase Collagen, reduce wrinkles and improve skin tone without being as harsh on the skin.
+Many studies have shown that derivatives of Retinol, like Retinyl Palmitate can share similar positive effects without the harshness of strong or prescription Retinoids.
 Find it in our Rejuvenating Oil Complex, Wrinkle and Line Correcting Serum and Eye Cream Complex.

 Wearing sunscreen or SPF daily to shield your skin from harmful UVA/UVB rays is extremely important.
 It is especially crucial to use sunscreen if you are using Retinol, as sun exposure and Retinol do not mix and can actually cause more damage to the skin.
 For moisturization and protection, grab our Anti-Aging Moisturizer SPF 30 Sunscreen for oily/acneic skin or our Vitamin C Moisturizer SPF 30 Sunscreen for dry skin.
 For all over protection, quickly apply our Sunscreen SPF 30 Face & Body Mist.

 Toner is a step that you won't want to skip, as it clears pores from excess dirt and oil and preps the skin for your moisturizer.
-Toner can reduce pore size, restore your skin's pH balance and keep your skin refreshed and extra cleansed.
+Toners can reduce pore size, restore your skin's pH balance and keep your skin refreshed and extra cleansed.